altomator/Image_Retrieval/README.md

 Usage for face detection:
 >perl toolbox.pl -DF IN

+Note: the image content is sent to Watson as an IIIF URL.

 The face detection Watson API also outputs cropping and genre detection:
 ```xml
 <contenuImg CS="0.96" h="2055" l="1232" sexe="M" source="ibm" x="1900" y="1785">face</contenuImg>